Kirubanithi2003/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

-# Experiment--05-Implementation-of-flipflops-using-verilog
+# Experiment 05 Implementation of flipflops using verilog
-### AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
+## AIM: To implement all the flipflops using verilog and validating their functionality using their functional tables
 ### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
 ### SOFTWARE REQUIRED:   Quartus prime
 ### THEORY